Sviatlana Tsikhanouskaya wins 2022 Tipperary International Peace Award

 Sviatlana Tsikhanouskaya, sentenced by a Belarusian “court” to 15 years of imprisonment in absentia, said that the award was “incredible support for the democratic movement in Belarus and hundreds of thousands of activists who are resisting tyranny on the ground”.
 “This gives hope to thousands of political prisoners who suffer in Belarusian prisons for their truth, thirst for freedom, and adherence to democratic values,” commented Tsikhanouskaya.

-Sviatlana Tsikhanouskaya spent time in Tipperary as a child while being supported by charities helping people living in radiation-hit areas in Chernobyl.
+Sviatlana Tsikhanouskaya spent time in Tipperary as a child while being supported by charities helping people living in nuclear radiation-hit areas in Chernobyl.